MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/use-fetchxml-filter-records.md

 # Use FetchXML query to filter records

-This article discusses how to download the FetchXL query and edit it in the Configuration Management Tool.
+This article discusses how to download the FetchXL query and edit it in the Configuration Management tool.

 ## Generate FetchXML query